tripl-ai/arc/docs-src/content/tutorial/index.md

 This format does not use input field names and will only try to convert data by its column index - meaning that the order of the fields in the meatadata file must match the input dataset.
 {{</note>}}

-Here is the full text which should already exist in `tutorial/nyctaxi/meta/green_tripdata/0/green_tripdata.json`.
+Here is the full text which should already exist in `tutorial/nyctaxi/meta/green_tripdata/0/green_tripdata.json` but you should create a copy of it to `meta/green_tripdata/0/green_tripdata.json`.
 The description fields have come from the [official data dictionary](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml).

 ```
 [